gulfiliz/gulfiliz.github.io/_posts/2025-12-31-new-orleans.md

 ---
 layout: post
 title: New Orleans — Where Jazz Lives in the Streets
-date: 2026-04-17
+date: 2025-12-31
-description: Christmas ticket to Turkey didn't happen.
+description: Christmas ticket to Türkiye didn't happen.
 Instead, New Orleans and jazz everywhere.
-tags: travel-notes
+tags: travel-notes,
 ---

 There's a Turkish idiom: *"Bana jazz yapma!"*